-If your gateway is down then bring it back up.
-If your certificates are out of sync then go to the ASP view of your VNET Integration and hit "Sync Network".
-If you suspect that there has been a change made to your VNET configuration and it wasn't sync'd with your ASPs then go to the ASP view of your VNET Integration and hit "Sync Network" Just as a reminder, this will cause a brief outage with your VNET connection and your apps.
+If your gateway is down, then bring it back up.
+If your certificates are out of sync, then go to the ASP view of your VNet Integration and hit "Sync Network".
+If you suspect that there has been a change made to your VNet configuration and it wasn't sync'd with your ASPs, then go to the ASP view of your VNet Integration and hit "Sync Network" Just as a reminder, this causes a brief outage with your VNet connection and your apps.

 - you have a firewall up on your host preventing access to the application port from your point to site IP range.
 Crossing subnets often requires Public access.

 - your application is down

 - you had the wrong IP or hostname